 The League of Women Voters of Manatee County Government Committee observes the Board of County Commissioners’ (BoCC) meetings for items of interest to the League and notes adherence, or lack of adherence, to good governance procedures and the Sunshine Law.
-The following are the major points from the Board of Manatee County Commissioners Regular Meeting on 11/16/2021, observed by Rose Arnone, Ruth Harenchar and Ginger McCallum.
+The following are the major points from the Board of Manatee County Commissioners Regular Meeting on 1/25/2022, observed by Graciela Greenberg.

 ITEMS OF INTEREST